evangelospafilis/lab42open/_pages/people_alex_loukas.md

     Thesis: [Exploring the centrality – leathality rule in signed protein networks](https://www.researchgate.net/publication/327779694_The_centrality_-_lethality_rule_in_signed_protein_interaction_networks)

 #### Oct 2014 - July 2015
-  * Undergraduate studies in Biology, University of Crete (Greece)
+  * Undergraduate studies in University of Thessaly (Greece)

     Thesis: [Menzerath – Altmann’ s law in human gene families at the gene - exon level and their evolutionary history](https://www.researchgate.net/publication/327779916_Menzerath_-_Altmann's_law_in_human_gene_families_at_the_gene_-_exon_level_and_their_evolutionary_history)